Hannah's Desk

 Study Abroad

-Occidental is where I was given the opportunities that took me elsewhere.
+Occidental gave me multiple opportunities to learn and grow elsewhere.
 The study abroad programme sent me to Tunisia in the autumn of 2022, where I conducted the independent fieldwork on women’s rights and Political Islam that would reshape my research interests entirely.
 The Kahane UN Program sent me to New York the following autumn, where I interned with Outright International during General Assembly season.
-Both experiences grew directly out of Occidental.
-What matters here is that Occidental was the institution that made them possible — that treated study abroad and experiential learning not as a semester off but as an extension of the analytical work happening on campus.
+Both experiences have their own pages on this site.
+Occidental made those experiences possible; they treat such opportunities not as a departure from campus, but as an extension of the learning happening there.

 The City, the People